Sandi Metz

 Sandi Metz is an American software engineer and author.
 She is the author of Practical Object-Oriented Design in Ruby.
 Metz teaches workshops around the country for new and experienced developers, emphasizing good programming habits and practices.

-Metz is known for her books and articles on object-oriented programming and her statement regarding the Don't repeat yourself principle, that duplication is cheaper than the wrong abstraction.
+Metz is known for her books and articles on object-oriented programming and her statement regarding abstraction and the Don't repeat yourself principle, that duplication is cheaper than the wrong abstraction.